 Gambrel Roof – A gambrel roof has two pitches on each side, the lower pitch being much steeper than the upper.
 These are excellent for creating usable living space but not recommended in areas with heavy winds or snowfall.
 These are great back yard barns for tight back yards found all over Baton Rouge.

 Mansard Roof – Similar to the gambrel style, mansard roofs have two pitches on each side of the roof but have four separate sides.
-Construction costs tend to be higher but are often offset by the increased value created through additional living and/or storage space as well as esthetic appeal.
+Roof construction costs tend to be higher but are often offset by the increased value created through the additional living and/or storage space as well as aesthetic appeal.

 Jerkinhead Roof – Aspects of both hip and gable styles make these roofs very stable and attractive but you’ll pay more in construction costs.

-Saltbox Roof – With one side constructed at a greater pitch that the other, these offer a unique style suitable for heavy rainfall.
+Saltbox Roof – With one side constructed at a greater pitch than the other, these offer a unique style suitable for heavy rainfall.